splaisan/GenomicConsensus/doc/QuiverFAQ.rst

 What happens when my sample is a mixture, or diploid?
 -----------------------------------------------------
-At present, Quiver assumes a haploid sample, and the behavior of *Quiver* on sample mixtures or diploid/polyploid samples is /undefined/.
+At present, Quiver assumes a haploid sample, and the behavior of *Quiver* on sample mixtures or diploid/polyploid samples is *undefined*.
 The program will not crash, but the output results are not guaranteed to accord with any one of the haplotypes in the sample, as opposed to a potential patchwork.
 We are working on improvements for the 2.0 release.

 .. _HowToQuiver: https://github.com/PacificBiosciences/GenomicConsensus/blob/master/doc/HowToQuiver.rst